mcfarhat/gk-steemit-info/README.md

 - excluderesteem (Optional) allows to avoid displaying resteemed posts and will only result in originally created posts by this author to be displayed
 - minpay (Optional) allows setting a minimum payment amount of the post to be returned back and displayed.
 - filtertag (Optional) allows filtering by one specific tag so that posts that do NOT contain this tag will not be returned back

+## Steemit User Count

+In its first version, the plugin allowed embedding a widget that displays the current number of users registered on steemit, at this instant over 600,000 users are registered on steemit.

+The widget allows you to set a proper title for the widget, but also to set the data refresh frequency.
+The default value is at 5,000 ms (5 seconds), and can be increased in increments of 500 ms (half a second) each.
+This flexibility is provided to your as a wordpress site owner if you have any other computing intensive functionality on your site.

+Check out screenshots 4, 5, and 6 below for a highlight of the widget, its configuration options, and the sample outcome of the widget.

+The widget also includes a link to refer people to steemit.com as a promotional aspect of the widget.

+You can alternatively use the shortcode version, through using [steemit_user_count refresh_frequency=5000] whereby refresh_frequency (optional) defines how often to refresh fetching the data.
+You can skip on setting this param and it defaults to 5,000 ms (5 seconds).

 ## Installation